 My Vacation at Jackson Hole

-All in all, I was pleased with our vacation at Jackson Hole and would go back again.
-I chose the location at random simply based on the resorts and the fact that it was somewhere new.Eddie and I enjoyed the stunning nature and scenery and explored a state that we were not familiar with.
+All in all, I was thrilled with our vacation at Jackson Hole and would go back again.
+I chose the location at random based on the resorts and the fact that it was somewhere new.Eddie and I enjoyed the stunning nature and scenery and explored a state that we were not familiar with.
 We also had our first National Park experience.
-A unique souvenir to bring home was the chocolates from Atelier Ortega, an artisan chocolatier.
-Not only were the chocolates beautiful and fun to select for their signature sturdy orange box, but they were mouthwatering.
+I can say that I’m a fan of the wild, west.